Impact

 for leaders, advocates and activists to share their expertise internationally

-for SLF partners to raise international awareness of their work to defend health and human rights for LGBTIQ communities in five central and east African countries
+for SLF partners and allied organizations to raise global awareness of their work to defend health and human rights for LGBTIQ communities in African countries and around the world

 International grandmothers solidarity movement